-I Had to Have my Silicone Nose Implant Removed.
-Can I Have Radiesse After This Gore-tex Healed to Regain my Nose Tip?
+Silicone Nose Implant Removed.
+Can One Have Radiesse After The Gore-tex has Healed to Regain the Nose Tip?

 Options after removing silicone nasal implant